Reverse discrimination: Complaints

 A draft report on claims of reverse discrimination was prepared for the United States Department of Labor in 1995.
 Its analysis of employment discrimination cases in federal courts between 1990 and 1994 concluded that between 1 and 3 percent involved claims of reverse discrimination; and that a "high proportion" of the claims were found to be without merit.

-Newer reports by the EEOC have found that less than 10% of race-related complaints were filed by whites, 18% of gender-related complaints and 4% of the court cases were filed by men.
+Newer reports by the EEOC have found that less than 10% of race-related complaints were filed by whites.
 When national samples of whites were asked if they personally have experienced the loss of job, promotion, or college admission because of their race, 2%–13% say yes.

+By sex, gender or sexual orientation

+A 2019 study by S. K. Camara & M. P. Orbe collected narratives of individuals describing situations where they were discriminated against based on their majority-group status (cases of reverse discrimination), a smaller portion reported gender discrimination.

+A 2008 study found 18% of gender-related complaints and 4% of the court cases were filed by men.

+A small number of heterosexuals reported experiencing discrimination based on their sexual orientation.

+By economic status

+In Reservation in India, a 10% quota is reserved for members of Economically Weaker Section, which has been criticized as reverse discrimination.